Pav Bhaji: A Flavorful Icon of Indian Street Food

 Next, heat a skillet and melt some butter.
 Place the buns on the skillet and toast them until they turn lightly crisp and golden.

-Afterward, sprinkle a small pinch of Pav Bhaji masala on the buns for extra flavor.
+Afterwards, sprinkle a small pinch of Pav Bhaji masala on the buns for extra flavour.

 3: Serve the Pav Bhaji